-- · So much potential for public gatherings and events food trucks, festivals etc. - · Would be great if we could figure out how to make both sides of I35 walkable/bike able eliminating all the traffic dangers. - · Would like to see restaurants/deli/dessert here in the historic building area. - Food trucks, coffee truck here. - The creek along here could really benefit from being cleaned and having the underbrush cut back.
-It could be really pretty if given some love.
-Maybe add a bench as well or a picnic table. - This building/property should be restored and its rich history promoted.
-I'd bet most people, including residents in this area, are unaware of its history and significance.
+- So much potential for public gatherings and events food trucks, festivals etc. - Would like to see restaurants/deli/dessert here in the historic building area. - Food trucks, coffee truck here. - given some love.
+Maybe add a bench as well or a picnic table. - are unaware of its history and significance.
 Same with the namesake of Brown Park.
-There is potential for turning this somewhat of an eyesore to a historic stop for people wanting to learn about black history. - This area could be really cool with major cutting of the trees and underbrush and then trash removal.
-There is a cool looking old set of stairs here that seem like they could be worked on to create a park or something right here. - The Downtown area is begging for a refresh, similar to what Downtown Mission had in the past few years.
-The renovation to Merriam Drive needs to continue from where it stopped further north (that part looks great! keep going!) and some restaurants would be an awesome addition.
+There is potential for turning this somewhat of an eyesore to a historic stop for people wanting to learn about black history. - old set of stairs here that seem like they could be worked on to create a park or something right here. - to Merriam Drive needs to continue from where it stopped further north (that part looks great! keep going!) and some restaurants would be an awesome addition.
 Also, for existing businesses, a planned refresh of signage and storefronts would be very beneficial.
 Similar to Downtown Lee's Summit.
-Merriam is full of potential! - 3 Wishes this building/area has so much potential!
-There is space along here to add other similar businesses that could be a draw to this store.
-This area could be developed to be a mixed use area with a coffee shop, book store, record store, antique store, etc. It could even be a potential area for a bier garden or open air music venue.
-The location next to I-35 is very easy to get to, and with the creek and park nearby it really has potential to be a gorgeous draw to Merriam. - Merriam is begging for another grocery store ever since Hen House left.
-Could we get an Aldi, pretty please?!? - This should be a neat shopping area, maybe coffee shops, etc. but I have been there maybe once in 15 years living here because there's not enough there. - I think this is where some of the small automotive shops and car dealers are? - While we love the smaller and independent shops, if you do any restructuring of the buildings on Merriam Drive, we hope that you do NOT do what Downtown OP did and build HUGE multistory buildings that have really ruined the charm and feel of the area.
+Merriam is full of potential! - be a draw to this store.
+This area could be developed to be a mixed use area with a coffee shop, book store, record is very easy to get to, and with the creek and park nearby it really has potential to be a gorgeous draw to Merriam. - Merriam is begging for another grocery store ever since Hen House left.
+Could we get an Aldi, pretty please?!? - This should be a neat shopping area, maybe coffee shops, etc. but I have been there maybe once in 15 years living here because there's not enough there. - I think this is where some of the small automotive shops and car dealers are? - of the area.
 Two or three stories would be okay, but please don't add a bunch of really tall buildings.
-That would be our preference. - Seems like there may be potential for an art installation or something like that along the railroad tracks and on the north side of Shawnee Mission Pkwy. - This all looks VERY industrial and cold.
-With some additional sprucing up could look much more exciting and inviting. - Parking for places such as Watts Up, On Point, Total Comfort, etc. is difficult to navigate.
-Makes me not go there. - Better bike path/trail access across I-35 here or at anywhere along I-35.
-The interstate divides the city and there isn't easy access from one side to the other without a car. - Crosswalk needed across Antioch somewhere between 67th St and Shawnee Mission Parkway.
-Way too many people cross here for there not to be one. - When I stopped at this QuikTrip today, they were out of American cheese so I couldn't order a grilled cheese.
-Try harder, QuikTrip. - First one to mark the dead Kmart!
-I know there are weird complications with this lot, but can we at least pretend that we're gonna do something with this?
-It's starting to combine together with the dead Taco Bell across the street. - Need to ditch the big box/big parking lot and make a walkable retail environment. - City should install paths to connect the adjacent neighborhoods to the park/streamway. - · It feels like one side of the interstate gets a lot more attention/safety than the others, and it's hard to cross without a car - We use this section of the trail a lot and see how much use the soccer fields get.
+That would be our preference. - of Shawnee Mission Pkwy. - Parking for places such as Watts Up, On Point, Total Comfort, etc. is difficult to navigate.
+Makes me not go there. - access from one side to the other without a car. - here for there not to be one. - When I stopped at this QuikTrip today, they were out of American cheese so I couldn't order a grilled cheese.
+Try harder, QuikTrip. - gonna do something with this?
+It's starting to combine together with the dead Taco Bell across the street. - Need to ditch the big box/big parking lot and make a walkable retail environment. - City should install paths to connect the adjacent neighborhoods to the park/streamway. - We use this section of the trail a lot and see how much use the soccer fields get.
 There is no doubt more space for soccer would be useful. - The soccer fields are such a great feature.
 There is no doubt we need more.
 Consider adding a trail to Brown park and a second set of fields there.
 We would love to see the trail go to Brown Park with good signage.